adobe/experience-platform-workshop-201901/chapters/chapter-5.md

-# 5. Segment the Data
+# Chapter 5.
+UI: Segment the Data

 ## Learning Objectives

-- Learn what the Unified Profile Service is and how to use it
 - Learn how to segment an audience of Profiles

 ## Lab Resources